Aloe Vera Gel

 Digestive Health Benefits

-The polysaccharides have also been shown to calm the digestive tract in people who suffer from ulcerative colitis, irritable bowel syndrome or other inflammatory bowel disease.
 They can also dissolve excess mucous in the intestines, which helps increase the absorption of nutrients by the intestinal tissue.

 Interestingly, people with Crohn’s disease have been shown to have a deficiency of oligosaccharides in their digestive tract.